UnityPoint Health - Finley Hospital: Recent developments

-In 2010, Finley was named to the "100 Top Hospitals" list by Thomson Reuters for its performance in patient safety, quality, and cost measures.
+In 2010, Finley was added to the "100 Top Hospitals" list by Thomson Reuters for its performance in patient safety, quality, and cost measures.
 In 2012, the hospital was approved for a cardiac cauterization laboratory to treat cardiovascular disease, and installed the da Vinci robotic system for surgeries.

 In 2014, Finley Hospital introduced 3-D mammography, becoming the first in the community to offer the service.
 In 2015, Edward and Shirley Babka donated $1 million toward the Grand-view Expansion Project.

 Unity Point Health, previously Iowa Health System, expanded to include Finley Hospital along with other hospitals and clinics in Iowa, Illinois, and Wisconsin.
 In June 2015, Finley's Wound and Hyperbolic Center received the Joint Commission's Gold Seal of Approval for Wound Care Management.
 Finley Hospital's name was changed to Unity Point Health Finley Hospital.

 In 2020, Grand River Medical Group's oncology clinic relocated to Finley's Wendt Regional Cancer Center.

 The Title V Doula Project was launched in 2021 to improve maternal health outcomes for Black women in Iowa, providing doula support during pregnancy and delivery.

 In 2022, Finley Hospital received the Chest Pain - MI Registry Award Silver by the American College of Cardiology, as well as a Primary Stroke Center Certification from DNV.

 On July 9, 2023, it was announced that Chad Wolbers, President and CEO of Finley Hospital, would leave his position in August 2023.

 Finley Hospital holds accreditation from Det Norske Veritas (DNV) and is licensed by the State of Iowa.
 Finley Hospital has been designated as a Primary Stroke Center by the Joint Commission and the American Heart Association/American Stroke Association (AHA/ASA).

 In 2024, Finley Hospital received the American Heart Association's Get With The Guidelines® - Stroke Recognition Gold Plus quality achievement award, alongside the Stroke Honor Roll Elite Award, and Type 2 Diabetes Honor Roll.
 The hospital also earned a certificate of achievement for its participation in the American Heart Association's Mission: Lifeline® Stroke post-acute care initiative.
-Finley earned a Centers for Medicaid and Medicare Services (CMS) 5-Star Hospital rating for the fourth year in a row, and was designated as a Center of Excellence in Oncology Rehabilitation through the Physiological Oncology Rehabilitation Institute (PORi).
+Finley earned a Centers for Medicaid and Medicare Services (CMS) 5-Star Hospital rating for the fourth year in a row, and was designated as a Center of Excellence in Oncology Rehabilitation through the Physiological Oncology Rehabilitation Institute (PORI).